 Beyond those questions this research has provided insights not previously considered.
 This includes that the true social benefits that accrue from the true social costs of policy or programs can be determined and calibrated to avoid over-promising or over-delivering.
 This is good for both politicians and national or state government organisational managers.
 Additionally, future studies may be able to identify the key components of TC that allow for the maximisation of NSB highlighting the value of expenditure as a benefit—not solely a cost—to a program design, implementation, administration, performance and redesign (if needed) over time to justify whether additional TCs may add further value.
-Further, having a suite of BCA evaluation metrics allows for greater clarity of the value of a program or policy aimed at environmental gains as the BCA equations allow them to be easily adapted and altered with others approaches optimisation, risk and uncertainty etc. This is highly critical for all stakeholders and may lead to greater utility and appreciation for the humble assessment approach.
+Further, having a suite of BCA evaluation metrics allows for greater clarity of the value of a program or policy aimed at environmental gains as the BCA equations allow them to be easily adapted and altered with others approaches (e.g., optimisation, risk and uncertainty etc.) This is highly critical for all stakeholders and may lead to greater utility and appreciation for the humble assessment approach.